sherfert/GTR/README.md

     - **input/python** Files for the Python experiment
 - **program-generation** Part of TreeFuzz.
 Needed to infer knowledge and to convert JavaScript and Python files to trees.
+- **pdf2tree** Independent library.
+A shell script that uses pdfminer's dumppdf can convert PDF to XML files.
+A Java executable can convert these XML files back to PDFs.

 Result presentation
 ===================